 Ingredients: half-ripe watermelons, salt - 1 tablespoon, sugar - 1 tablespoon, vinegar - 1 teaspoon, water - 1 liter.

-Cooking: wash watermelons well.
-Cut into small pieces, peel.
-Fold in a 3-liter jar, pour the prepared marinade.
-Ready for use after three days.
+Preparation: Wash the watermelons well.
+Cut into small pieces, peel off.
+Place in a 3-liter jar, pour in the prepared marinade.
+After three days they are ready to eat.

-Watermelons are annuals herbaceous plants which enjoy well-deserved popularity in many countries.
-Cotyledons so tasty and useful culture, like watermelon, are enclosed in a hard peel, which most often has a dark green color.
-As a rule, after eating the pulp of the fruit, watermelon peels are thrown away.
-However, as practice and research results show, this part of the melon culture contains a significant amount of useful components that are widely used in traditional medicine.
+Watermelons are annual herbaceous plants , which enjoy well-deserved popularity in many countries.
+The cotyledons are so tasty and useful crop, like a watermelon, are enclosed in a hard rind, which most often has a dark green color.
+As a rule, after eating the fruit pulp, the watermelon rinds are thrown away.
+However, as practice and research results show, this part of the melon culture contains a significant amount of useful components that are widely used in folk medicine.

-• a significant amount of trace elements and vitamins, including group "B", as well as vitamins "A", "C", "PP", beta-carotene and elements such as calcium, magnesium, sodium, potassium and phosphorus;
+• a significant amount of microelements and vitamins, including group “B”, as well as vitamins “A”, “C”, “PP”, beta-carotene and elements such as calcium, magnesium, sodium, potassium and phosphorus;

-• the amount of sugar and water is insignificant, but contains a high percentage of amino acids, chlorophyll and useful, well-digestible fiber;
+• the amount of sugar and water is insignificant, but contains a high percentage of amino acids, chlorophyll and useful, easily digestible fiber;

 • also contains fibers involved in the process of normalizing the functioning of the gastric and intestinal tract.

-Watermelon peels are used not only fresh, but also dried, and are also used in the preparation of infusions and decoctions.
-Fresh watermelon rinds are great for relieving headaches and can also help relieve migraine attacks.
-Pre-dried plant materials are actively used in medicinal infusions and various decoctions that have proven themselves in treatment urinary system including cystitis and pyelonephritis.
+Watermelon rinds are used not only fresh, but also dried, and are also used in the preparation of infusions and decoctions.
+Fresh watermelon rinds can perfectly cope with headaches, and also help alleviate migraine attacks.
+Pre-dried plant raw materials are actively used in medicinal infusions and all kinds of decoctions that have proven themselves in treatment urinary system, including cystitis and pyelonephritis.

-Watermelon peels cause harm to health quite rarely, mainly in the presence of severe chronic diseases in the acute stage.
+Watermelon rinds rarely cause harm to health, mainly in the presence of severe chronic diseases in the acute stage.

 Useful properties of watermelon (video)

-After the pulp of the watermelon is completely removed, the green skin must be carefully removed from the peels and cut into as thin slices as possible.
-Sliced medicinal herbal raw materials are laid out in a thin layer on a baking sheet.
+After the watermelon pulp has been completely removed, the green skin must be carefully removed from the rinds and cut into as thin slices as possible.
+Chopped medicinal plant materials are laid out in a thin layer on a baking sheet.
 You can dry it in the sun or in the oven.
-Temperature regime oven can vary between 30-50 o.
+Temperature oven can vary between 30-50 o.

 The average drying time is one and a half hours.
 First, a significant part of the moisture evaporates, after which the temperature in the oven increases to 65-70 o.
-That allows you to get high-quality dried crusts suitable for storage.
-High-quality raw materials become brittle and have a slight staining.
-Raw materials must be put in a linen or paper bag.
-Dried crusts are stored in a dry and cool place.
+This allows you to obtain high-quality dried peels suitable for storage.
+High-quality raw materials become brittle and are easily stained.
+The raw materials must be placed in a linen or paper bag.
+Dried peels are stored in a dry and cool place.

-The use of watermelon peels for treatment in traditional medicine
+Use of watermelon rinds for treatment in folk medicine

-• the use of a decoction of fresh watermelon seeds and peels is accompanied by a diuretic effect, and such a remedy can be used in the winter, using dried plant materials;
+• consuming a decoction of fresh watermelon seeds and rinds is accompanied by a diuretic effect, and such a remedy can be used in winter, using dried plant materials;

-• a decoction of the peels is widely used when necessary to get rid of severe edema that accompany renal and hepatic diseases, and are also widely used in diseases of the vascular and cardiac systems;
+• a decoction of the peels is widely used when it is necessary to get rid of severe swelling, which accompany kidney and liver diseases, and are also widely used for diseases of the vascular and cardiac systems;

-• angina and tuberculosis are best treated with fresh raw materials after removing the dense peel, grinding and squeezing the juice, which is used in gargling every hour;
+• Sore throat and tuberculosis are best treated with fresh raw materials after removing the thick peel, grinding and squeezing the juice, which is used to gargle every hour;

-• to restore liver tissue after alcohol intoxication and with hepatitis, you should use a tablespoon of juice every hour;
+• for restoration of liver tissue after alcohol intoxication and if affected by hepatitis, you should drink a tablespoon of juice every hour;

-• diarrhea is easily treated with dry crusts ground in a coffee grinder, washed down with water at room temperature.
+• Diarrhea is easily treated with dry peels ground in a coffee grinder, washed down with water at room temperature.

-In the presence of a history of diabetes, the use of a significant amount of pulp is contraindicated, so it is recommended to take a quarter cup of juice from the peels four times a day.
+If you have a history of diabetes, consuming significant amounts of the pulp is contraindicated, so it is recommended to take a quarter glass of juice from the peels four times a day.

-How to make marmalade from watermelon peels (video)
+How to make marmalade from watermelon rinds (video)

 External use for cosmetic purposes

-Use as an external agent and in cosmetic purposes topical use of juice in the following cases:
+Use as an external agent and in for cosmetic purposes actual use of juice in following cases:

-During treatment sunburn gruel is applied to the affected areas, which must be replaced every hour until the inflammation is relieved.
-Freshly squeezed juice can also remove pigmentation skin and improve external state aging or sagging skin.
+During treatment sunburn A gruel is applied to the affected areas, which must be replaced every hour until the inflammation subsides.
+Freshly squeezed juice can also remove pigmentation skin and improve external condition aging or sagging skin.

-Such the remedy helps well when used three times a day, before meals.
-In the prevention and treatment of colitis, 100 g of well-dried crusts should be poured with 00 ml of boiling water and infused for a couple of hours, after which 100 g should be taken every four hours, regardless of food intake.
+This The remedy helps well when taken three times a day, before meals.
+For the prevention and treatment of colitis, you should pour 100 g of well-dried peels with 00 ml of boiling water and leave for a couple of hours, then take 100 g every four hours, regardless of food intake.

-The peel of melons and gourds can bring not only benefits, but also some harm, due to biological feature and the ability to accumulate harmful substances represented by heavy metals and nitrates.
+The peel of melon fruits can bring not only benefits, but also some harm due to biological feature and the ability to accumulate harmful substances, such as heavy metals and nitrates.

-To avoid harmful effects it is possible by soaking the peeled pieces for a couple of hours in clean and cold water, after which the raw materials are suitable for use in the preparation of decoctions, as well as candied fruits, jams, and drying.
+To avoid harmful effects can be done by soaking the peeled pieces for a couple of hours in clean and cold water, after which the raw materials are suitable for use in preparing decoctions, as well as candied fruits, jams, and drying.

-Jam or candied fruits are contraindicated in diabetes and overweight, as well as a tendency to diarrhea of unknown origin, exacerbation of urolithiasis and severe lesions of the stomach and intestines.
-Caution should be taken when using any parts of the melon culture in the presence of individual intolerance, as well as pronounced allergic reactions.
-Very important follow medical recommendations on the dosage of components in the process of preparing decoctions or medicinal infusions.
+Jam or candied fruits are contraindicated in case of diabetes mellitus and excess weight, as well as a tendency to diarrhea of unknown origin, exacerbation of urolithiasis and severe damage to the stomach and intestines.
+Caution should be exercised when consuming any parts of melons and melons in the presence of individual intolerance, as well as severe allergic reactions.
+Very important follow medical recommendations on the dosage of components when preparing decoctions or medicinal infusions.

-Since ancient times, watermelon peels have been widely used in the manufacture of lanterns, and have also been added to many dishes as vitamin ingredients and used in medicinal purposes.
-At present, a large number of traditional medicine recipes have been preserved, which makes it possible to produce very effective means for the treatment of many internal or external diseases.
+Since ancient times, watermelon rinds have been widely used in making lanterns, and have also been added to many dishes as vitamin ingredients and used in medicinal purposes.
+Currently, a large number of traditional medicine recipes have been preserved, which makes it possible to produce very effective means for the treatment of many internal or external diseases.

 Late summer is the season for watermelons.
 We are actively starting to use them in our diet.
-But we use the pulp, and throw out the watermelon rinds.
+But we use the pulp and throw away the watermelon rinds.

-Although they are very beneficial for our health.
-I want to introduce you, dear readers, how you can use watermelon peels for the treatment and prevention of various diseases.
+Although they turn out to be very beneficial for our health.
+I would like to introduce you, dear readers, to how you can use watermelon rinds to treat and prevent various diseases.

 Watermelon rind has therapeutic effect, but despite this, it must be used strictly following the dosage in order to avoid a decrease in potassium in the body.